storybookjs/icons/README.md

 <img src="public/cover.jpg" />

 This library contains the icons used in Storybook and Chromatic apps and marketing sites.
+They are 14x14.
+To view the list of all available icons please go to https://main--64b56e737c0aeefed9d5e675.chromatic.com/

 ## Install